jonjoncronin/readableProject/README.md

 Execute `npm install`
 Execute `npm start`
 Open another terminal window or tab.
-Navigate back to the root of the repo and into the `readable` directory
+Navigate back to the root of the repo and into the `readit` directory
 Execute `npm install`
 Execute `npm start`
 The application should automatically open a web browser and navigate to